ect123/intro-to-arcgis-pro/content/visualize-data.md

 *2*{: .circle .circle-blue} Scroll to the right and then down through the attribute table and notice what languages are represented by larger numbers of language speakers and which languages don't have very many speakers represented.

-Just a visual glance at the data reveals that it appears there are relatively large numbers of speakers of Cantonese, Mandarin, and Panjabi, with Ukrainian, Urdu, and Polish representing relatively small numbers of speakers, among others.
+Just a visual glance at the data shows there are relatively large numbers of speakers of Cantonese, Mandarin, and Panjabi, with Ukrainian, Urdu, and Polish representing relatively small numbers of speakers, among others.

 *3*{: .circle .circle-blue} Take a look at the **Aboriginal Languages** column.
 There are not large numbers of mother tongue speakers of Indigenous languages in Vancouver according to this data.